-We often hear about predictions for digital magazines; how they will grow, the revenue generation expected throughout the industry and the time frames associated with these numbers.
+We often hear about predictions for digital magazine publishing; how it will grow, the revenue generation expected throughout the industry, and the time frames associated with these numbers.

 These predictions are important, as they help publishers better prepare for the future.
 What’s more interesting, however, is discovering how people who are already consuming digital magazines are enjoying their experiences.

 Throughout the year we page through several favorite yearly magazine industry and digital publishing research reports.
-The results in these reports provide a glimpse into the future of digital magazine consumption, usage and other insights that will help you build a better digital magazine.
+The results in these reports provide a glimpse into the future of digital magazine consumption, usage, and other insights that will help you build a better digital magazine strategy.

 Every year, IAB releases this report on internet advertising.
-It includes data about Internet advertising revenue from web, email, online services and anyone who sells online advertising.
+It includes data about Internet advertising revenue from web, email, online services and anyone who sells online advertising, including digital magazines.
 According to IAB, “the results reported are considered the most accurate measurement of Internet/online advertising revenues since the data is compiled directly from information supplied by companies selling advertising online.”

-Around the end of Q1 every year, an annual report by Pew describes describes their endeavor as “examining the landscape of American journalism.”
-It encompasses multiple reports covering revenue, digital reporting, acquisitions, media trends like digital video and more for the news industry like newspapers, digital magazines, and other sources.
+An annual report by Pew describes their endeavor as “examining the landscape of American journalism.”
+It encompasses multiple reports covering revenue, digital reporting, acquisitions, media trends like digital video, and more for the news industry like newspapers, digital magazines, and other sources.